Introduction to the former Form FS01 for AFSL Applications

 - The Australian Business Number (ABN) or Australian Company Number (ACN)

-- Selecting the correct entity type
+- The correct entity type

 Part B: Demonstrating Capacity to Meet AFS Licensee Requirements

-To summarise, in Part B, applicants should:
+To summarise, in the former Part B, applicants were required to:

 - Describe their compliance arrangements to adhere to regulatory requirements